Hiroki0127/OutfitEase/README.md

 ## Features

-- Email/password authentication with JWT sessions.
+- Email/password and Google Sign-In authentication with JWT sessions.
 - Wardrobe management (clothing items with photos, details like brand, price, season, and occasion).
 - Outfit creation by combining clothing items with style tags and metadata.
 - Calendar planning for scheduling outfits on specific dates.